Kotori316/QuarryPlus/temp_changelog.md

   * Disabled by default, change `repeat_tick_module` to `true` to use this module
 * Limit the number of chaining of Dummy Block. #278
 * Improve logging of machine. #275
+* Fix a crash due to some mods' compatibility. #279

 ## Version for 1.19.2